Last Updated: Friday, January 22, 2021

-2019 Coronavirus Disease (COVID-19), also referred to as just “coronavirus” or as just “COVID-19” is a virus that causes respiratory illness.
+According to the World Health Organization, Coronavirus Disease 2019 or SARS-CoV-2—also referred to as just “coronavirus,” “COVID-19,” or “COVID”—is an infectious disease caused by a newly discovered coronavirus.
+COVID-19 causes a wide range of symptoms and illness, from asymptomatic and mild, to grave and even fatal.
 Symptoms can include fever, cough, congestion, runny nose, stuffy nose, difficulty breathing, severe weakness, and pneumonia.

 Frequently Asked Questions About 2019 Coronavirus Disease (COVID-19)

 - The virus that causes COVID-19 most commonly spreads between people who are in close contact with one another (within about 6 feet, or 2 arm lengths).